tapdata/tapdata-docs/docs/prerequisites/warehouses-and-lake/yashandb.md

 <Content1 />

 YashanDB is powered by Bounded Evaluation, which uniquely delivers Just in Time analytic capabilities focusing on conquering some of the challenges surrounding big data characterized by Volume, Velocity and Variety.
-Tapdata Cloud supports using YashanDB as a target database to build data pipelines, facilitating rapid data transfer.
+TapData Cloud supports using YashanDB as a target database to build data pipelines, facilitating rapid data transfer.

-This article will guide you through connecting a YashanDB data source on the Tapdata Cloud.
+This article will guide you through connecting a YashanDB data source on the TapData Cloud.

 import Content from '../../reuse-content/_certificate.md';